Omri-twik/intern_variants/README.md

 Button to scroll page back to top\
 Author: Mitch

+Dialect US to UK - Ready\
+Scans page and changes page content from American to British English\
+Author: Mitch

-Dialect Swapper - Ready\
+Dialect UK to US - Ready\
-Scans page and changes terminology to and from British vs. American English\
+Scans page and changes page content from British to American English\
 Author: Mitch

 Featured Finder - Ready but still can be improved with additional testing\